-The remainder of this article is organized as follows: in section 2, we present our region of interest and the data used for this work; the description of the methodology adopted is also provided.
-Section 3 contains the main results of this investigation obtained by following the methodology described in section 2.
-In section 4, the predictive skills of the seasonal forecast models are discussed; and section 5 provides a conclusion with some perspectives for future studies.
+The remainder of this article is organized as follows: in Sect.
+2, we present our region of interest and the data used for this work; the description of the methodology adopted is also provided.
+Section 3 contains the main results of this investigation obtained by following the methodology described in Sect.
+2. In Sect.
+4, the predictive skills of the seasonal forecast models are discussed; and Sect.
+5 provides a conclusion with some perspectives for future studies.